UalaceCafe/btm/README.md

 Two special symbols are defined in the `Makefile`:
   - `STEPS`: optional.
 If defined, the simulator will print each steps of computation and the final state of the tape.
   - `TAPE_SIZE=x`: optional.
 For obvious reasons, the tape is finite.
 If this symbol is defined, the simulator will use a tape of size `x`.
-Otherwise, the tape will have double the size of the input + 1 for the start-of-tape symbol, which should always be considered when defining the tape size.
+Otherwise, the tape will have double the size of the input + 2 for the start-of-tape and the end-of-tape symbols, which should always be considered when defining the tape size.

 Running